hellointerweb/hellointerweb.github.io/index.md

 This a 100 percent unredacted, non-compromised, unbiased, extremely in-depth take of the world from a young man living in Nevada.
 All you need to know is that I am a college student abhored by the state of the world that we live in.

 ---
+### 12/24/2021
+"Why are ecosystems/platforms like stake and roobet important to the overall success of cryptocurrency?"

+The first question to answer is really more preliminary tham the question posed in the title.
+The problem in today's day and age, the common man or women simply do not understand the importance of fiat currency more commonly known as a "cryptocurrency".
+First the average joe must understand and support the argument for the necessity of a form of payment that functions without the crutch of a central monetary authority, like a bank.
 ### 12/22/2021
 "What am I doing?"